 “We believe pets and service animals are part of the family which is why they stay free at any of our locations across the U.S.,” said Rob Palleschi, CEO of Motel 6.
 “Pet parents are ready to hit the open road with their four-legged friends, and we welcome them wherever their journey takes them.
 As always, we’ll leave the light on.
 For pets and their owners.”

 In partnership with Patriot PAWS, Motel 6 sponsors the training of service dogs to donate to disabled veterans as part of its ongoing commitment to give back to the veteran community.
 Learn more about Patriot PAWS here.

 Motel 6 remains committed to following CDC guidelines and maintaining safe and clean hotels for its valued guests.
 Learn more about the brand’s Clean@6 program here.

 The survey was commissioned by Motel 6 through SurveyMonkey, who conducted an online survey among n = 1,000 U.S individuals that own a pet cat or dog and plan on traveling with their pet in the next year aged 18-99 (nationally representative sample).
 The survey was conducted on June 19 and has a margin of error of +/- 2.925% percentage.

 About Motel 6

-Motel 6 helps travelers save more for what they travel for with nearly 1,500 company owned and franchised locations throughout the United States and Canada.
-Motel 6 has used the tagline, “We’ll leave the light on for you®” for more than 29 years, earning the chain the highest brand recognition in the economy lodging segment.
-Motel 6 offers standard amenities including free Wi-Fi Internet access, free local calls, no long-distance access charges, free morning coffee and expanded cable channel line-up.
-Most locations offer swimming pools and guest laundry facilities.
+Motel 6 is an economy lodging brand with company owned and franchised locations throughout the United States and Canada.
+Motel 6 has used the tagline, “We’ll leave the light on for you®” for more than 30 years, earning the chain the highest brand recognition in the economy lodging segment.
+Motel 6 offers standard amenities including free Wi-Fi Internet access, free local calls, no long-distance access charges and expanded cable channel line-up.
+Most locations offer guest laundry facilities.
 For more information, visit www.motel6.com.